prasad-project/NeocodeCompiler/README.md

-# Neo Compiler
+# NeoCompiler

-Neo Compiler is a modern and feature-rich online code compiler that supports multiple programming languages.
+NeoCompiler is a modern, feature-rich online code compiler and social coding platform that supports multiple programming languages.
 It allows users to write, execute, and share code snippets directly in the browser.
-The application is built using React and TypeScript, and it leverages the power of the Monaco Editor for a seamless coding experience.
-Neo Compiler also integrates AI assistance using the Gemini API to help users with code generation, completion, and explanations.
+Users can create personalized profiles, share their code snippets, and connect with other developers.
+The application is built using React and TypeScript, leveraging the power of the Piston API Monaco Editor for a seamless coding experience.
+NeoCompiler also integrates AI assistance using the Gemini API to help users with code generation, optimization, debugging, and explanations.

 ![Neo Compiler](public/neocompiler.webp)